gtk-rs/gtk4-rs/book/src/gobject_memory_management.md

 With weak references we can break this cycle, because they don't keep their value alive but instead provide a way to retrieve a strong reference if the value is still alive.
 Since we want our apps to free unneeded memory, we should use weak references for the buttons instead.

-> In this simple example, GTK actually resolves the reference cycle on its own once you close the window.
-> However, the general point to avoid strong references whenever possible remains valid.

 <span class="filename">Filename: listings/gobject_memory_management/4/main.rs</span>

 ```rust ,no_run,noplayground